BOOKS

 Something Beautiful for the World: a shakuhachi sadhana, 2008

-illustrated by Robert Sinclair
+Illustrated by Robert Sinclair

 In January 2007, a group of people gathered in New Zealand to explore a week of meditation and flute making.
 During this week, Tarchin gave teachings on the theme of how making a fine shakuhachi (a Japanese bamboo flute) could be compared to crafting a fine human being.
 Along with these reflections, he suggested various meditative exercises, to be done with and without a flute, to help transform the ideas into direct personal experience.